- Have a Canadian high school diploma or equivalent;

 - Satisfactorily pass a criminal record check;

-- Satisfactorily pass the Real Estate Agents Program (which takes approximately 10 weeks to complete)
+- Satisfactorily pass the entry-level Real Estate Agents Program

 - course includes sections on: real estate law, agency law, a section of family law, landlord-tenancy act, condominium act, municipal act, city zoning and bylaws, basics of mortgage financing, mortgage fraud, FINTRAC obligations, personal infomation privacy act, federal advertising and competition act, a basics of appraisal techniques, an overview of environmental issues, the proper use of the dozens of forms used, and contract and tort law;